JohnnyOak85/oak-api/readme.md

 ### Reminders

-> GET /artemis/reminders => Returns an array it all reminders from the database.
-> PUT /artemis/reminders => Creates or updates a reminder.
-> GET /artemis/reminders/config => Returns the configurations for reminders.
+Dated events of various types.
+Can be a birthday, a special date or a release date for a movie or video game.

 ### Speech

 A module to simulate speech for Artemis.

-#### Quirks

-> GET /artemis/speech/quirks => Returns a random array with speech quirks to be applied when Artemis sends a message to the guild.

-#### Quotes

-> GET /artemis/speech/quotes => Returns a string array.

-#### Replies

-> GET /artemis/speech/replies/greetings => Returns a string with possible greetings for Artemis to send when mentioned.
-> GET /artemis/speech/replies/predictions => Returns a string array with Magic 8 Ball style answers.
-> GET /artemis/speech/replies/reactions => Returns a dictionary with possible reactions for key words.
-> GET /artemis/speech/replies/responses => Returns a dictionary with possible responses for key words.

-#### Story
+Can be a greeting, a Magic 8 Ball style answers, or a reaction or response to certain key words.
+There is a random chance that a speech quirk will be applied to the text sent.

-> GET /artemis/speech/story/blocks => Returns an array containing the various blocks to construct a story.
+Here you can also get the necessary data to construct a randomly generated short story.
-> GET /artemis/speech/story/decorators => Returns the decorators to apply to the story.

-## Basic

-The most basic endpoints.

-> GET / => Returns a simple HTML page just stating the server is online.
-I decided to return a dark page for the sake of my own eyes.
-> ANY {wildcard} => Throws a not found error if the endpoint does not exist.
-> GET /log => Returns a string array containing the server error log.
+There is also a list of quotes.

 ## Finances

 Module that deals with my own home finances.

-### Contributors

-> GET /finances/contributors => Returns an array containing the contributor info (me and my wife's details).

-### Debts

-> GET /finances/debts => Returns an array containing information for our shared debts.

-### Expenses

-> GET /finances/expenses => Returns an array containing information for our shared expenses.

-### Wages

-> GET /finances/wages => Receives gross yearly wage values and returns monthly liquid wage values.
+Mostly based around my own and my wife's financial situation.
+The most interesting feature would be the calculators that give you a liquid wage out of a gross wage (based on Portugal).

 ## News

 Integrates with [NewscatcherAPI](https://newscatcherapi.com/) to retrieve the latest news articles.
 More endpoints to come.

-> GET /news/gaming => Returns an array with the five latest gaming news.